 Almost any organisation, whether owner occupier or tenant, is able to benefit from commercial solar power.
+Taking advantage of the benefits of solar is easy and your organisation can save hundreds of thousands of dollars over the lifespan of the system.
 Solar power works simply by utilising your roof to generate your own electricity as follows:

 Solar panels (or photovoltaic modules) are installed on the roof of your premises either flush to the roof or using tilt frames.
 During daylight the solar panels turn sunlight into electricity (DC energy).
 This electricity is then fed to the inverter(s).